Register for upcoming trips on our Trips and Events Calendar webpage

 Three male-presenting students with arms spread like they were flying on top of the windy summit of Mount Monadnock.

-Mount Monadnock at 3160 ft. is one of the most frequently climbed mountains in the world!
+Mount Monadnock at 3160 feet is one of the most frequently climbed mountains in the world!
 This is an opportunity to get a new winter perspective on a classic day hike.
-It features a full range of New England mountain ecosystems and terrain as well as amazing views of the White Mountains in NH, the Green Mountains in VT and the Connecticut River valley.
+It features a full range of New England mountain ecosystems and terrain as well as amazing views of the White Mountains in New Hampshire, the Green Mountains in Vermont and the Connecticut River valley.
 Lower summit elevation and moderate terrain make this a perfect range to practice winter hiking skills.
 Leaders will review winter hiking safety, equipment, group travel and leave no trace.
 This is a northeast must do!

-Get more information on the Mt.
-Monadnock website.
+Get more information on the Mount Monadnock website.

 Average Physical Exertion (descriptions below): Moderate.